Pathfinder: Explained

 3. Intersecting Shapes

-Now, with BOTH shapes selected, click the “Intersect Shape Areas” button in the pathfinder.
+Now, with BOTH shapes selected, click the “Intersect Shape Areas” button in the Pathfinder.

 Illustrator gets rid of everything except the parts of the 2 shapes that were overlapped: